Monday, February 18, 2019

 Things Seem Worse as Things Get Better

-And yet here we all are.
+It’s all been going straight to hell ever since Ancient Greece, and yet here we are.
 Vastly healthier, safer, more comfortable, entertained, and well-fed than any human beings anywhere ever.
 Vastly less violence, pestilence, racism, sexism, and war.
 It's been falling apart for as far back as we can remember, even as it's all come together, and despite the fact that we're obviously the generation our great-great-great-great-great-great-great-great-great-great-great-great-great-grandparents sacrificed for.

 If you think this is First World gloating, consider the most startling fact of all: extreme poverty is down almost 36% over a mere 25 years (1990 thru 2015).
 That's crazy!